 - English (n.1)

 Technically "of the Angles," but Englisc also was used from earliest times without distinction for all the Germanic invaders -- Angles, Saxon, Jutes (Bede's gens Anglorum) -- and applied to their group of related languages by Alfred the Great.
 "The name English for the language is thus older than the name England for the country" [OED].
-After 1066, it specifically meant the native population of England (as distinguished from Normans and French), a distinction which lasted only about a generation.
+After 1066, it specifically meant the native population of England (as distinguished from Normans and French occupiers), a distinction which lasted about a generation.
 But as late as Robert of Gloucester's "Chronicle" (c.
 1300) it still could retain a sense of "Anglian" and be distinguished from "Saxon" ("Þe englisse in þe norþ half, þe saxons bi souþe").

 - English (n.2)

-- "spin imparted to a ball" (as in billiards), 1860, from French anglé "angled," which is similar to Anglais "English."
+- "spin imparted to a ball" (as in billiards), 1860, from French anglé "angled" (see angle (n.)), which is similar to Anglais "English."